Disappearance of Paula Jean Welden: Aftermath

 The manner in which Welden's disappearance was handled by local law enforcement was sharply criticized by her father and many others.
 Welden's father pointed out that the lack of a statewide law enforcement organization and the lack of training of local sheriffs contributed to a poorly run investigation.
 Within seven months of Welden's disappearance, the Vermont legislature created the Vermont State Police.

 Other cases

 In the same general area where Welden disappeared, at least four other unexplained vanishings were reported to have taken place between 1945 and 1950.
 Due to the strangeness of these events, Vermont broadcaster and author Joseph A. Citro dubbed the wilderness area northeast of Bennington "the Bennington Triangle" – a reference to unexplained disappearances in the Bermuda Triangle.

+Other female hitchhikers disappeared under similar circumstances within the New England region during the same time period and there has been speculation that all three might have been victims of the same unidentified serial killer.
+Katherine Hull, aged 22, vanished from Lebanon Springs, New York on April 2, 1936.
+She had last been seen hitchhiking.
+Hull's remains were found by a hunting party more than seven years later, on December 8, 1943, near the New York state border on the western slope of West Mountain in Hancock, Massachusetts, halfway between the top of West Mountain and Lebanon Springs Road.
+The location is close to where Hull disappeared.
+Authorities could not determine a cause of death for Hull or whether it had been an accidental death or a homicide.